What are the Different Types of IPOs in India?

 1. Types of IPOs

-2. Differences between Fixed Price Issues and Book Building Issues
+2. Differences Between Fixed Price Issues and Book Building Issues

-3. How to apply for IPOs
+4. How to Apply for IPOs

-Differences between Fixed Price Issues and Book Building Issues
+Differences Between Fixed Price Issues and Book Building Issues

 Here are the differences between fixed price issues and book-building issues in two types of IPO: